jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Comparing Kaplan and USMLE-Rx

-* **Kaplan has the best explanations while Rx is more straight forward for learning First Aid.**
+* **Kaplan has the best explanations.
+Rx is more straight forward for learning First Aid.**
   * Kaplan's explanations tend to teach broad lessons about the question topic, including details and links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and